stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 This installs Node.js 6.6.0 and makes it the default Node.js run-time.

+## rustup for Rust Development ##

+The official *rustup* utility enables you to install the tools for building software with the Rust programming language.
+Click on the Install button on the front page of the [Rust Website](https://www.rust-lang.org), and follow the instructions.

+By default, the installer adds the correct directory to your path.
+If this does not work, add this to your PATH manually:

+    $HOME/.cargo/bin

+This process installs all of the tools into your home directory, and does not add any files into system directories.

 ## RVM for Ruby Development ##

+All macOS systems include
-macOS includes a copy of Ruby, but it is outdated.
+ a copy of Ruby, but it is outdated.
 To maintain current and clean Ruby environments, use the [RVM](https://rvm.io/) system.

 RVM relies on Git, so you must have a working installation of Git before